Raptor research and education

 Since 1997, Friends of Acadia has participated in this effort by supporting peregrine falcon monitoring and education.
 Young peregrines were reintroduced to Acadia in 1984, and in 1987 the first adults returned to the park.
 The year 1991 marked the first successful nesting pair in 35 years, and in the years since Acadia has become a very successful breeding location for these magnificent birds.

 The Precipice trailhead at Champlain Mountain along the Park Loop Road is perhaps the best summer location to view peregrines at Acadia.
-Thanks to contributions from Friends of Acadia, the park hires an intern each summer to staff the viewing platform at the trailhead.
-Mornings from mid-May through mid-August, spotting scopes offer close-up views of the nest, and the intern is on hand to talk with visitors about the falcons’ behavior and life history.
-Starting in 2013, a project of the Acadia Youth Technology Team will enable more visitors to view the nest simultaneously on a large digital screen.
+Thanks to contributions from Friends of Acadia, the park hosts a “Raptor Intern” each summer to staff the viewing platform at the trailhead.
+Many mornings from mid-May through mid-August, spotting scopes offer close-up views of the nest, and the intern is on hand to talk with visitors about the falcons’ behavior and life history.
+Members of the Acadia Digital Media Team may also be present with a high-powered camera connected to a television screen, allowing visitors to view the nest from a safe distance.

-In the fall, as the peregrines migrate southward, the intern assists park staff with the Hawk Watch atop Cadillac Mountain.
+In the fall, as the peregrines migrate southward, the intern assists park staff, volunteers, and staff from the Schoodic Institute with the Hawk Watch atop Cadillac Mountain, weather permitting.
 Hawk Watch provides an excellent opportunity for visitors to view and learn about multiple species of raptors as they ride the air currents up and over the mountain.
-On average, 2,500 individual raptors fly over Cadillac during the Hawk Watch season, late August through mid-October.
+On average, over 2,900 individual raptors fly over Cadillac during the Hawk Watch season, late August through mid-October.

 Please observe all trail and area closures in Acadia.
-The Precipice, East Face, and Jordan Cliffs Trails and the northern section of the Flying Mountain Trail are typically closed during the breeding season—signs at trailheads indicate the closures, and additional information is available at www.nps.gov/acad/planyourvisit/trailclosures.htm.
+The Precipice, East Face, and Jordan Cliffs Trails and the northern section of the Flying Mountain Trail are typically closed during the breeding season, late March through mid-August—signs at trailheads indicate the closures.
 In the fall, help to count migrating raptors at the Hawkwatch on Cadillac Mountain—no experience necessary!